28th Infantry Division (United States): Federalization

-The division moved to Camp Hancock, Georgia, in April 1917, the same month of the American entry into World War I, and was there when the entire division was federalized on 5 August 1917.
+The division moved to Camp Hancock, Georgia, in April 1917, the same month of the American entry into World War I, and was there when the entire division was drafted into federal service on 5 August 1917.
 From May to 11 October 1917, the division was reorganized into the two-brigade, four-regiment scheme, also known as a square division, and thus became the 28th Division.

 The Turner Publishing account says that:

 The situation for the division at Camp Hancock was dismal.
 The men arrived there in summer uniforms, which were not replaced by winter ones until the winter was well along.
 Adequate blankets were not available until January.
 Training equipment was woeful.
 There was but one bayonet for each three men; machine guns made of wood; and there was but one 37-mm gun for the whole division.

+In March 1918, several thousand National Army men sent from Camp Lee, Virginia, Camp George G. Meade, Maryland, and Camp Travis, Texas, were assigned to replace losses and complete the division.

 Overseas service

 By May 1918, after several months of training, the division had arrived in Europe, and began training with the British.
 On 14 July, ahead of an expected German offensive, the division was moving forward, with most of it committed to the second line of defense south of the Marne River and east of Château-Thierry.
 As the division took up defensive positions, the Germans commenced their attack, which became the Battle of Chateau-Thierry, with a fierce artillery bombardment.
 When the German assault collided with the main force of the 28th, the fighting became bitter hand-to-hand combat.
 The 28th repelled the German forces and decisively defeated their enemy.
 However, four isolated companies of the 109th and 110th Infantry stationed on the first defensive line suffered heavy losses.
 After the battle, General John Pershing, commander of the American Expeditionary Force, visited the battlefield and declared that the 28th soldiers were "Men of Iron" and named the 28th ID as his "Iron Division."
 The 28th developed a red keystone-shaped shoulder patch, officially adopted on 27 October 1918.

 During World War I, the division was involved in the Meuse-Argonne, Champagne-Marne, Aisne-Marne including the Battle of Fismes and Fismette, Oise-Aisne, and Ypres-Lys (FA) operations.
 During the war, it took a total of 14,139 casualties (2,165 killed and 11,974 wounded).
 Two individuals received the Medal of Honor: Sergeant James I. Mestrovitch, Company C, 111th Infantry; and Major Joseph H. Thompson, Headquarters, 110th Infantry.
 Edwin Martin wrote about the history of the division during World War I can be found in his book The Twenty-Eighth Division: Pennsylvania's Guard in the World War.